zhanyuanpei/sml209-18/about-china.md

 Ethnic group: 56 ethnic groups are a common saying, in China has over 56 ethnic groups.
 The major groups are like Han nationality, Zhuang nationality, which have a big population, while some ethnic groups have a small population.

 Main religions: Buddhism, Taoism, Confucianism and Islam.
-Buddhism, Taoism and Confucianism are three local religions with thousands of years.
-Confucianism is the philosophy and wisdom, originated from the teaching of Confucius, a great philosopher and educator in China.
-The essence of Confucianism has influenced Chinese for a long time and it is one of the most popular religions.
-Taoism is one of oldest religions, and it values harmony, the harmony between human and nature.

 Symbol: Great Wall, Forbidden City (Imperial Palace), dragon, phoenix, panda

 Econmic center: Shanghai

 Currency: Renmibin (RMB) yuan

 Weights and measures: China applies the international weight measurement, with two units of g and kg.
 Still it also has a different traditional measure, with units of “gongjin”, “jin” and “liang”. one gongjin is equal to one  kilogram,  one jin, 500 g, and one liang, 50 g.
 </p>